sstur/nbit/README.md

 Similarly the `request` object that is passed in to each route handler follows [the web standard](https://developer.mozilla.org/en-US/docs/Web/API/Request) for the most part, but it has an additional `.params` for route params as well as whatever custom context methods you define (see below).

-## Splitting your routes into multiple files
+## Splitting routes into multiple files

 This approach to declarative route handlers scales nicely if we want to split our routes into different files as our application grows: